 Make sure you call your school's billing department and ask about the convenience fee.
 There may even be a smaller fee for paying with a card in person rather than online, as some schools contract their payment processing to third-party systems which make money by adding their fee on top of what the credit card issuer charges.
 If you pay in the school's office, you may be able to reduce the fee.

 As an alternative to paying the school directly, there are third-party payment processors which allow you pay almost any bill with your credit card.
-In return for a small fee, services like Plastiq will accept payment from your credit card and mail your debtor a check which they deposit as if you wrote a personal check.
+In return for a processing fee, services like Plastiq will accept payment from your credit card and mail your debtor a check which they deposit as if you wrote a personal check.
 Make sure you spread your referral link for these services around your friends, family, and coworkers so you can build up your payments which you can send fee-free.

 Let's look at the potential returns a credit card can earn you when paying tuition.
 I'm going to use $20,000 a year in tuition payments — on the low end for private universities and grad school; on the high end for private high schools, community colleges, and state schools.
 Four years (fingers crossed we aren't on the five-year plan) will cost you $80,000 for the piece of paper that puts a check in a block to open doors. $80,000 in credit card spend, not including welcome bonuses, could earn you the following rewards: